 Belize is a country of perpetual growth – a last frontier.
 Its location is strategic and it’s both economically and politically stable.
 Belize is also the only English-speaking country in Central America.
 The government has established an attractive legal framework for investment, with investment incentives for foreigners.
 The work force is educated and hard-working.
 All these factors are attracting an increasing number of investors and expats to Belize.
 The country’s long-term outlook is encouraging.
-A land of opportunity, a non-Belizean can easily start a business here, due to a government that encourages foreign investment and business.
+Since it's a land of opportunity, a non-Belizean can easily start a business here, due to a government that encourages foreign investment and business.

 As the supply of accessible timber dwindled, logging was no longer profitable as an export business in the 20th century.
 The country’s economy shifted to new sectors.
 Cane sugar became the principal export.
 It was then augmented by the expanded production of citrus, bananas, lobster, and apparel.
 Due to tax concessions offered to foreign investors, small manufacturing has also expanded.
 Now you will find soft drinks, rum, beer, furniture, plywood, boats, and clothing that are manufactured locally.

 Offshore banking and financial asset protection services are an expanding sector of Belize’s economy.
 The Belizean government has committed to personal privacy in banking, and for trusts and offshore corporations.
-This has made Belize an attractive jurisdiction for North Americans to set up trusts, bank accounts and international business corporations.
+This has made Belize an attractive jurisdiction for North Americans to set up trusts, bank accounts, and international business corporations.

 Another relatively new source of income for Belize is the oil industry.
 Sweet crude oil extraction and sales now account for 30% of Belize’s GDP.
 Over $500M/year is being generated.
 Some sources predict that Belize will become the Kuwait of Central America.